Copywriter Q&A: Angie Frederickson on Social Media in Healthcare

 AF: So, my entire family is in health care.
 They’re all clinicians.
-That never interested me, but I’ve been around it my whole life and I randomly decided to go back to school for health administration with a concentration in marketing.
+That never interested me, but I’ve been around it my whole life, and I randomly decided to go back to school for health administration with a concentration in marketing.
 I already had a background in marketing, so I combined my interest in marketing with healthcare.
 From there, I went to work for Children’s Healthcare in Atlanta, where I developed strategic marketing plans focused mainly on pediatric injury prevention.
 It was an educational role; we’d reach out to parents in under-served communities and teach them how to protect their kids.
 We did campaigns about car seats, bike helmets, and drowning prevention.

 TWFH: How has social media changed healthcare marketing?

-AF: Healthcare has become more of a more of a commodity; it’s more consumer-driven.
+AF: Healthcare has become more of a commodity; it’s more consumer-driven.
 In general, this is a good thing, but it also takes a little bit of the “expertise” feel out of it.
 Doctors were always put on a pedestal: They’re smart, we do what they say.
 But now, “Dr. Google” is everybody’s favorite source.
 There’s so much information out there, and social media has given the healthcare industry extra responsibility and accountability to make sure that the right information is out there.
 But social media also allows for more quick communication.
 It’s common to hear patients say, “I can’t get through to my doctor,” or “I have a simple question, but nobody will call me back.”
 But with social, they can get answers quickly.

 TWFH: What kind of social media presence should a healthcare provider have?
 Which sites/platforms make the most sense?

 AF: Traditional platforms: Facebook, Instagram, Twitter.
 Personally, I think Facebook makes the most sense.
-I’m on Facebook, along with the rest of women of a certain age — they’re the largest healthcare decision makers for themselves and their families.
+I’m on Facebook, along with the rest of women of a certain age — they’re the largest healthcare decision-makers for themselves and their families.
 So, hitting up a bunch of moms on Facebook makes sense to me.

 TWFH: How should healthcare providers use their social accounts?
 Are there certain types of content that tend to do better/attract more responses than others?

 AF: More personal and practical is best.
-Part of the goal is to make healthcare providers more approachable; to show a “bedside manner.”
+Part of the goal is to make healthcare providers more approachable, to show a “bedside manner.”
 To me, video is the way to go.
 A common complaint today is that healthcare isn’t personal enough; it’s too corporate now.
 But if you’ve got a doctor speaking directly to you in a video, it makes them seem relatable.
-And I’m not talking about high-tech, high production values – it’s better if they just set up their phone and record.
+And I’m not talking about high-tech, high production values — it’s better if they just set up their phone and record.
 An almost “homemade” appearance makes them seem like normal people.
 Also, random pictures of the office staff do really well.
 Or posts that say, “It’s Nurse Susie’s birthday!”
 People love that.
 It back to the idea of being approachable.

 TWFH: Can you share an example or two of the most interesting/creative/innovative ways that healthcare providers are using social media?

-AF: I saw a healthcare website where they were using social media for a weight loss challenge.
-People could post updates, and be encouraged by physicians.
+AF: I saw a healthcare website where they were using social media for a weight-loss challenge.
+People could post updates and be encouraged by physicians.
 It was a two-way street.
 It wasn’t the organization just shooting out info.
 It got people involved.

 TWFH: Is there anything that a healthcare organization should avoid when using social media?

-AF: If you’ve got someone coming to your page, saying, “Hey doc, I’ve got this rash . . . ” No. You can’t do any sort of diagnosing.
+AF: If you’ve got someone coming to your page, saying, “Hey Doc, I’ve got this rash . . . ” No. You can’t do any sort of diagnosing.
 You can’t put any personal information out there.
-You also need to make sure that any sort of references to a patient’s name, photo, etc. is all approved in writing ahead of time.
+You also need to make sure that any sort of references to a patient’s name, photo, etc. are all approved in writing ahead of time.
 Most healthcare organizations are engulfed in HIPAA — they are very aware of privacy issues.